toggledbits/Vera-PollRepair/README.md

 # PollRepair - A Plugin to Replace Vera's Built-in Polling

-*PollRepair* is a plugin replacement for Vera Luup's broken polling.
+*PollRepair* is a plugin replacement for Vera Luup's broken device polling.

 ## Why PollRepair?

-Vera's polling is verifiably broken.
+Vera's device polling is verifiably broken, and has been for a long time.
 At a certain point, it collapses under its own weight and bugs, sometimes taking the mesh with it.
 The first most-observable evidence of its flaws are that devices are not polled on time in large networks.
 Other observations include suspected bugs in concurrency or mesh interaction that cause deadlocks and Luup reloads when polling and other mesh activities are done at the same time.

 While we cannot examine the code to determine exact reasons why these might be, there is evidence in the log files of a few things.
 First, at around 50 ZWave nodes, messages declaring the poll list to be full start rolling in: